 - Customs forms at the post office: You can visit your local Post Office, fill out PS Form 2976-R, present it to the clerk at the counter, and have your label created.

-Remember that you don't need a written documentation if you are sending a package that weighs under 16 ounces through First-Class Mail International.
-They must only contain non negotiable documents or correspondence.
+Remember that you don't need written documentation if you are sending a package that weighs under 16 ounces through First-Class Mail International.
+They must only contain non-negotiable documents or correspondence.